slhck/ffmpeg-normalize/README.md

 - `-e EXTRA_OUTPUT_OPTIONS, --extra-output-options EXTRA_OUTPUT_OPTIONS`: Extra output options list.

-    A list of extra ffmpeg command line arguments valid for the output.
+    A list of extra FFmpeg command line arguments valid for the output.

     You can either use a JSON-formatted list (i.e., a list of comma-separated, quoted elements within square brackets), or a simple string of space-separated arguments.